Safety in South Africa

 Strolling through South Africa’s vibrant city streets demands caution, especially in tourist hotspots, busy shopping districts, and around major attractions where pickpockets are active.
 Keep your bag zipped and close to your body at all times; if you carry a backpack, consider wearing it on your front in crowded areas.
 Avoid displaying valuables like smartphones, cameras, or expensive accessories.
 Instead, distribute your cash, cards, and ID in multiple places—preferably using a money belt or a hidden pouch worn under your clothing.

 Exercise extra caution when using ATMs.
 Stick to machines located inside shopping malls or bank branches, and always decline help from strangers.
-Carry only small amounts of cash with you—the rest should be kept securely in your hotel safe.
+Watch for suspicious devices attached to the card slot or keypad.

 Car safety is another key concern, particularly in cities like Johannesburg and Cape Town.
-Smash-and-grab robberies—where thieves break car windows to snatch valuables—are known to occur at traffic lights or in slow-moving traffic.
-Always keep your windows up, doors locked, and never leave bags, gadgets, or any personal items visible inside the vehicle.
+Smash-and-grab robberies—where thieves break car windows at traffic lights or stop signs to snatch valuables—are a known risk.
+Keep windows up and doors locked, and avoid placing bags, phones, or other items where they can be seen from outside.

 Should you ever face a robbery, it’s crucial to stay calm and avoid resisting.
-Hand over your belongings without argument—attempting to fight back can escalate the situation and lead to violence.
+Hand over your belongings without argument—your safety is always more important than any material possession.
+Report the incident to the nearest police station as soon as possible and contact your embassy if necessary.

 Staying Safe During Nighttime Activities